 Pricing:

-During this fast-paced presentation, we’ll review the latest measures coming out of Washington that could affect retirement plans - including any action in the lame duck period.
+During this fast-paced presentation, we’ll review the latest proposals coming out of Washington that will affect retirement plans.
 You’ll hear the latest developments from Capitol Hill and be prepared to field questions about the legislative developments that most concern your clients.

 Allison Wielobob, General Counsel, American Retirement Association / Executive Director, ASEA